 Most salespeople thrive on competition.
-The key is keeping it in check -- if you let "competitive" turn into "cutthroat," your reps might begin withholding useful suggestions and information from each other, trash talking each other, or trying to steal opportunities.
+The key is keeping it in check — if you let "competitive" turn into "cutthroat," your reps might begin withholding useful suggestions and information from each other, trash-talking one another, or trying to steal opportunities.

 First, give your team an external rival.
 Having a common "enemy" causes them to work together and grow closer.
 You can spur them on to outperform another team or outsell your biggest competitors in the market.

 Second, encourage them to beat their own records.
-Direct their competitive energy toward outdoing last month or quarter’s results, and they’ll be less likely to resent their peers.
+Direct their competitive energy toward outdoing last month's or quarter’s results — by shifting their competitive energy to their own numbers, you'll make them less likely to resent their peers.

 Third, pair newer reps with more experienced ones.
 Having a go-to mentor won’t just accelerate the ramp-up period and give your new hires a sense of security and comfort, it’ll also cut down on feelings of isolation.

-Lastly, use a variety of sales contests and incentives.
-Don’t run the same contest again and again; not only will the same people keep winning (leading everyone else to eventually stop trying), but you’ll make them natural targets.
+Finally, use a variety of sales contests and incentives.
+But be careful not to run the same contest again and again — not only will the same people keep winning (leading everyone else to eventually stop trying), but you’ll make the winners natural targets.

-Maybe the first month you host a contest for the rep who can book the most meetings.
-The next, you reward the person with the fastest average sales cycle.
-The month after that, you give a bonus to the rep who signs the most deals with a specific type of prospect.
+Try something like hosting a contest for the rep who can book the most meetings during the first month.
+Then, reward the person with the fastest average sales cycle the next.
+The month after that, give a bonus to the rep who signs the most deals with a specific type of prospect.